beejaymay/modern-web-developer/README.md

 # modern-web-developer
 To the tune of "I Am the Very Model of a Modern Major-General" from Gilbert and Sullivan's "The Pirates of Penzance".

-I am the very model of a modern web developer .
+I am the very model of a modern web developer\
-I’m quite fluent with JavaScript; An HTML whisperer .
+I’m quite fluent with JavaScript; An HTML whisperer\
-My code is clean and elegant, I genuinely innovate .
+My code is clean and elegant, I genuinely innovate\
-And even know my way around a Promise and async / await .
+And even know my way around a Promise and async / await\

-I’m very well acquainted too with matters vector graphical .
+I’m very well acquainted too with matters vector graphical\
-I understand why SVG coordinates seem magical .
+I understand why SVG coordinates seem magical\
-And with Adobe Illustrator I can carefully produce .
+And with Adobe Illustrator I can carefully produce\
-A mockup or a logo in most any format that you choose .
+A mockup or a logo in most any format that you choose\

 [Chorus] .
 A mockup or a logo in most any format that you choose .